MicheliniDev/NineSolsEigongPrimeMod/thunderstore/README.md

 ## Phase 1 Moveset changes
 - Stun state can also chain to Teleport To Back, Crimson Slam and Unsheathe.
-- Teleport To Back can now also chain to Unsheathe, Slow Start, Cross Up, Pokes and Crimson Slam.
+- Teleport To Back can now also chain to Unsheathe, Slow Start, Cross Up, Pokes, Crimson Slam and itself.
 - Teleport Forward can now also chain to Cross Up, Pokes and Teleport To Back.
 - Slow Start can now also chain to Talisman, Unsheathe and Crimson Slam.
 - Pokes can now also chain to Talisman, Talisman Geyser and Talisman Spike.